sophiebatten123/Batten-s_Bakery_Website/README.md

 - The sites primary colours are green, cream, black and white.
 The image above displays the original colour scheme which was chosen for the website.
 It uses a wide range of pastel shades to create a soft texture to the website; whilst also ensuring that text is clear and readable.

-- The websites main text was written against a white background this was due to the contrast against the green making it stand out to the user on the page.
+- The websites main text was written against a white background, this was due to the contrast created against the green border, making it stand out to the user on the page.

-- The colour pallete was chosen and matched using [coolors.co](https://coolors.co/).
+- The colour palette was chosen and matched using [coolors.co](https://coolors.co/).

 ## Typography